Drippy the Newsboy Series (2015-2020)

 This Justin

 In 2015, Canada held a marathon Federal election campaign, the longest in history.
 During the eleven week onslaught of messaging, I became increasingly aware that the narrative surrounding the Liberal candidate as a young superhero had comic potential.
-This is my snarky response.
+This is my response.

 Blomic